Approved by Board of Trustees December 20, 2006

 Credits and Refunds for Found Lost/Paid items

 Patrons may be issued credit or refunded the replacement cost if the complete item is found and returned in good condition within 90 days of payment.
 Refunds will not be given for single parts of a set.
-Refunds will not be issued for less than $10.
+Account credits will be assigned for amounts less than $20.

 Fine Option Program